 White vinegar is also an antibacterial additive.
 It helps you keep your humidifier safe and free from bacteria.
 This is very important since these bacteria can impact your health negatively.
 Using vinegar to keep your humidifier clean and free from these bacteria is a good remedy for you and your equipment.

-Its ability to remove deposited masses of calcium makes it one of the best option.
+Its ability to remove deposited masses of calcium makes it one of the best options.
 It also has a less pungent smell compared to the regular vinegar

 Bleach is made of sodium hypochlorite and its addition in your humidifier will prevent the growth of mold in the inside components of your appliance.

 This additive is an ideal disinfectant for your humidifier.
 Depending on how regularly you use your appliance, you need regular disinfection for your humidifier.
 For those that use them on a daily basis, they should at least disinfect them using the bleaching agent at least one every week.

 The ratio should be half a cup of bleach for one gallon of water.
 Add the solution to your humidifier.
 This will kill any mold trying to grow inside your appliance.